 1825

-Hotz begins making harmonicas in Khittlingen.
+Hotz begins making harmonicas in Knittlingen, Germany.
 The factory eventually becomes part of the Hohner Corporation.

 1827

-Messner begins making harmonicas in Trossingen, Wurtemburg, where a Hohner factory is eventually situated.
+Messner begins making harmonicas in Trossingen, Wurtemburg, Germany, where a Hohner factory is eventually situated.

 1829

-Cyrillus Demian in Vienna improves upon Buschmann’s Handaeoline and produces an instrument he calls the Handharmonica.
+Cyrillus Demian in Vienna, Austria, improves upon Buschmann’s Handaeoline and produces an instrument he calls the Handharmonica.

-Charles Wheatstone receives a patent entitled “Improvements to musical instruments.”
+English physicist Charles Wheatstone was granted a patent for a harmonica, which was later known as the English concertina.
+The patent was titled “Improvements to Musical Instruments.”
 The main subject is a keying system and keyboard layout, and the application is to a mouth-blown Symphonium.
-He is reputed to have made various experimental instruments.

 1838